 It is important that you share information in an honest and open way with your interpreter.
 Don’t let fear or embarrassment keep you from talking about any of your health problems.
 The interpreter is a professional and won’t talk to anyone else about your health problems.

-If you feel uncomfortable with an interpreter of the opposite sex or for any other reason, it’s okay to ask for another interpreter.
 You should also let your doctor know if you would like the interpreter to leave the room while your doctor examines you.
-After the doctor finishes examining you, the interpreter can come back in the room to help you and your physician communicate about what the physician found during the examination.
+After the doctor finishes examining you, the interpreter can come back in the room.
+Then they can help you and your doctor talk about what the doctor found during the exam.

 Copyright © American Academy of Family Physicians